 - Maintain a cataract complications audit

-- Complete Form R, SOAR declaration or equivalent for each 12-month training period (or a SOAR declaration if training in Scotland)
+- Complete Form R for each 12-month training period (or a SOAR declaration if training in Scotland)

 During the final stage of the programme (which may vary in duration), training ophthalmologists develop Level 4 skills of at least two SIAs within the Patient Management domain.

-- A minimum of two Level 4 SIAs are needed to be recommended for CCT.
+- A minimum of two Level 4 SIAs are required to be recommended for CCT.

-- Level 4 training cannot start until Level 3 in all 12 SIAs and all six generic, non-clinical Domains is completed, except for Level 4 Cataract Surgery (see below).
+- Level 4 training cannot start until completion at Level 3 of all 12 SIAs plus six non-clinical domains.

-- Level 4 entry criteria for Cornea and Ocular Surface Disease, Glaucoma and Vitreoretinal Surgery SIAs is to have been signed off in Level 4 Cataract Surgery in addition to the above.
+- In addition, Level 4 entry criteria for Cornea & Ocular Surface Disease, Glaucoma and Vitreoretinal Surgery SIAs is to have been signed off in Level 4 Cataract Surgery.
 This may well be achieved by the time Level 3 is completed in all other SIAs.
-In exceptional circumstances, this condition may be waived in consultation with the Chair of the Training Committee and the Chair of the Curriculum Sub-committee.
+In exceptional circumstances, this condition may be waived in consultation with the Chairs of the Training Committee and Curriculum Sub-committee.

 The Level 4 Guide lists which evidence is required to demonstrate meeting Level 4 Learning Outcomes.
-Trainees must:
+Residents must:

-- Provide two EPA Level 4 Managing an Operating List for each surgically-based SIA (Oculoplastics, Cornea and Ocular Surface Disease, Cataract Surgery, Glaucoma, Vitreoretinal Surgery, Ocular Motility and Paediatric Ophthalmology)
+- Provide EPA Level 4 Managing Operating List for each surgically based SIA (Oculoplastics & Orbit, Cornea & Ocular Surface Disease, Cataract Surgery, Glaucoma, Vitreoretinal Surgery, Ocular Motility and Paediatric Ophthalmology)

-- Provide a surgical logbook indicating the expected breadth of surgical experience and indicating supervision of juniors (up to Level 3) in the chosen SIA (Oculoplastics, Cornea and Ocular Surface Disease, Cataract Surgery, Glaucoma, Vitreoretinal Surgery, Ocular Motility and Paediatric Ophthalmology) and supervision of juniors (up to Level 4) in Cataract Surgery (only for Cornea and Ocular Surface Disease, Glaucoma and Vitreoretinal Surgery)
+- Provide a surgical logbook indicating the expected breadth of surgical experience and indicating supervision of juniors at Level 3 in the chosen SIA

 - Complete a cataract complications audit where Level 4 Cataract Surgery training is undertaken

-- Complete an audit of surgical outcomes for each surgically-based SIA undertaken (Oculoplastics, Cornea, Cataract, Glaucoma, Vitreoretinal Surgery, Ocular Motility and Paediatric Ophthalmology)
+- Complete an audit of surgical outcomes for each surgically based SIA undertaken (Oculoplastics & Orbit, Cornea & Ocular Surface Disease, Cataract, Glaucoma, Vitreoretinal Surgery, Ocular Motility and Paediatric Ophthalmology)

 In addition: